edgedb/edgedb/docs/reference/protocol/dataformats.rst

 cfg::memory
 ===========

-The :eql:type:`cfg::memory` values are represented as a number of *bytes* encoded as a 64-bit integer, most sigificant byte first.
+:eql:type:`cfg::memory` values are represented as a number of *bytes* encoded as a 64-bit integer, most sigificant byte first.

 For example, the ``cfg::memory`` value ``123MiB`` is represented as: